MacMohi/spring-petclinic/README.md

 These instructions will give you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on deploying the project on a live system.
+See deployment for notes on deploying the project JFrog Artifactory.

 ### Prerequisites